cran/pipeR/README.md

 * Pipe object
 * pipeline function

 Each of them represents a distinct pipeline model but they share almost a common set of features.
-A value can be piped to the next expression as
+A value can be piped to the next expression

-* The first unnamed argument of the function
+* As the first unnamed argument of the function
-* Dot symbol in the expression
+* As dot symbol (`.`) in the expression
-* A named variable defined by a formula
+* As a named variable defined by a formula
-* Side-effect that branches the pipeline
+* For side-effect that carries over the input to the next
-* Assignment that saves intermediate values of the pipeline
+* For assignment that saves an intermediate value

 The syntax is designed to make the pipeline more readable and friendly to a wide variety of operations.

 **[pipeR Tutorial](http://renkun.me/pipeR-tutorial) is a highly recommended complete guide to pipeR.**

+This document is also translated into [日本語](https://github.com/renkun-ken/pipeR/blob/master/README.ja.md) (by [@hoxo_m](https://github.com/hoxo-m/)).

 ## Installation